sreekotay/reefer/README.md

 </body>
 </html>
 ```
+Note that we both passed in the property `name` via HTML, as a default when registering the component and then reactively updated it via JS after a 2 second timeout.

 # Sections #
-- data: maybe object or array (will be converted to object)
+- data: maybe object or array (will be converted to object with all properties undefined)
-- mutate: function
+- mutate: function called whenever data is updates
-- template: function(slots) return: string or els --- or call this.html()
+- template: function() called when you should render to this.rootEl.
+The preferred model is to provide a series of html updates via `this.html()`
 - listeners: map of function(props, el) DOM handlers
 - observers: map of callback when props get updated
 - events: array list of events to raise data.prop change (prepended by component-name) (not needed if you specify '--' after the VALUE, which you can you to rename the event also)